 Too often, people confuse design with art.

-They think we designers await our muse and then — poof! — bring evocative new visual creations into existence.
-That’s art (an insultingly reductive definition of it, to be sure).
+Imaginations run wild, picturing designers awaiting our muse and then — poof! — bringing evocative new visual creations into existence.

 Because it has a purpose, design is scientific, measurable, provable: did it achieve the intended purpose?

 In that context, design can be visual: the look of a website or the shape of a car.
 But it can be non-visual: the plan for a city, the sound of the alerts on a device, the tactile feedback of a dial.
 These are all design, but not art, and they’re each aimed at a purpose.

 “Design is a solution to a problem.

 Art is a question to a problem.” —John Maeda

 The work's purpose is the cornerstone of all we do.
 Every project has a purpose, and it’s this purpose at which all design decisions are aimed and measured against.